 More and more families throughout the U.S. are finding it difficult to keep up with mortgage payments, are falling behind on credit card bills or are slipping deeper into debt.
 Those who have found themselves in this worrying situation often do not know where to turn for assistance or do not know which steps to take in order to get their lives back on track.
 For this reason, the team at Blevins & Hong, P.C. is dedicated to helping families and individuals throughout Marietta.
 You can have peace of mind knowing that a strong legal representative is on your side fighting to help you get through this difficult time in your life.
 We even offer a free case evaluation so that you can tell us the details of your case completely free of charge.

 Bankruptcy is a financial tool which was designed in order to help individuals and families who have found themselves trapped by debt.
 There are two main options which people choose when filing for bankruptcy: Chapter 7 and Chapter 13.
 However, not everyone is able to qualify for these types of bankruptcies and so it could be in your best interests to examine an alternative which may better suit your situation.

 Alternatives to Bankruptcy

 Before you file for bankruptcy, you should seek to determine if there is a bankruptcy alternative which could suit your situation and specific needs.
-A loan modification, debt settlement, short sale, or deed in lieu could help you and your family and get your lives back on track without needing to file for bankruptcy.
+A loan modification, debt settlement, debt consolidation, short sale, or deed in lieu could help you and your family and get your lives back on track without needing to file for bankruptcy.

 When it comes to bankruptcy, there are probably many questions going through your mind regarding how to file, how it could help you, and what the repercussions could be.
 For this reason, the team has put together helpful material regarding the most frequently asked questions regarding bankruptcy.
 From how to get rid of your debt to how it could affect your credit score, please take the time to look through these questions to get the answers you need.